-Vocational Education in Health Care - subject area Therapy (Bachelor)
+Vocational Education in Health Care - subject area Occupational Therapy, Speech Therapy, Physiotherapy (Bachelor)

 |Degree||Bachelor of Arts (B.A.)|

 |Department||Münster School of Health|

 |Admissions restrictions||No local entrance restrictions|

 |Additional entrance requirements|